Alexandra Manly

 Manly qualified for the Tokyo 2020 Olympics.
 She was a member of the Women's pursuit team.
-The team consisting of Ashlee Ankudinoff, Georgia Baker, Annette Edmondson, Alexandra Manly, Maeve Plouffe finished fifth.
+The team, consisting of Ashlee Ankudinoff, Georgia Baker, Annette Edmondson, and Maeve Plouffe in addition to Manly, finished fifth.

 Manly was born in Kalgoorlie, Western Australia, but now lives in South Australia.
 Before taking up cycling, Manly had previously tried basketball, cross country running, netball, hockey, tennis, javelin, and steeple chase.